- Second quarter revenue of $13,727,000.

-- Board declares twentieth consecutive quarterly dividend of 2.0 cents.
+- Board declares twenty-first consecutive quarterly dividend of 2.0 cents.

-Toronto, Ontario– January 11, 2017 – Retained executive search firm The Caldwell Partners International Inc. (TSX: CWL) today issued its financial results for the fiscal 2017 first quarter ended November 30, 2016.
+Toronto, Ontario– April 13, 2017 – Retained executive search firm The Caldwell Partners International Inc. (TSX: CWL) today issued its financial results for the fiscal 2017 second quarter ended February 28, 2016.
 All references to quarters or years are for the fiscal periods unless otherwise noted and all currency amounts are in Canadian dollars.

 Financial Highlights (in $000s except per share amounts)

 - Included in Expenses are costs for the firm’s annual partner conference held during the second quarter in the current year and the first quarter of the prior year.
 Expenses of $318 were recorded during the quarter ended February, 28, 2017 compared to the prior year when expenses of $339 were recorded in the quarter ended November 30, 2016.
 Year-to-date expenses for both periods reflect the costs of the conferences.

 “While lower average fees and a slightly lower number of partners during the current quarter put pressure on revenue, this was somewhat mitigated by a growth in search volumes, demonstrating continued strength in the recruitment sector,” said John Wallace, chief executive officer.
 “Additionally, the cost-alignment initiatives enacted over the course of the prior fiscal year enabled us to deliver significantly higher profit year-over-year through the first half.
 We feel positive about the productivity metrics of our partner and supporting teams, and how that has translated into operating profit, and remain bullish about the direction of our firm.”